• Overview

 Many applications and frameworks have the ability to host multiple application instances on a single code base.
 Usually such applications are older, and date from when hosting a site was considerably more expensive than it is today.
 That made squeezing many small sites onto one code base a good cost-cutting measure in some cases.

-Today, with more efficient, container-based hosting systems (like Platform.sh), such functionality is much less useful.
+Today, with more efficient, container-based hosting systems and multi-site platforms (like Platform.sh), such functionality is much less useful.
 The challenges such a configuration poses become a bigger concern when they're not offset by large cost savings, making it rarely a good idea to leverage such multisite management anymore.

 Why not go multisite?